-The famous noble family in the Tuscany has been practicing viticulture since 1141, making it one of the oldest wineries in the world.
-Since that time, this family had extensive land ownership in the area between Siena and Florence.
-This prompted the Republic of Florence to exclude the family from public office.
-But this did not prevent the family from having great political influence for centuries.
-Baron Bettino Ricasoli (1809-1880) inherited in 1830 the neglected family estate Castello di Brolio in the heart of the area Chianti Classico and began to reform viticulture on a grand scale.
-He toured France and Germany, where he studied viticulture and imported numerous grape varieties.
-In 1861 he became prime minister of the new kingdom of Italy and had the nickname "Iron Baron".
+The famous noble family in the Tuscany has been wine-growing since 1141, making it one of the oldest wineries in the world.
+Since that time, this family had extensive property in the area between Siena and Florence.
+This caused the Republic of Florence to exclude the family from public office.
+However, this could not prevent the family from exerting great political influence over centuries.
+Baron Bettino Ricasoli (1809-1880) inherited the neglected Castello di Brolio family estate in the heart of the area around 1830 Chianti Classico and began to reform viticulture on a grand scale.
+He traveled to France and Germany, studied viticulture there and imported numerous grape varieties.
+In 1861 he became Prime Minister of the new Kingdom of Italy and was nicknamed the "Iron Baron".

-After numerous attempts he created around 1850 a general prescription for the Chianti (look there).
-In a letter from 1872 Ricasoli summed up the result of his decades of experiments.
+After numerous attempts, around 1850 he created a general recipe for the Chianti (look there).
+In a letter from 1872, Ricasoli summarized the results of his decades of experimentation.
 The modern Chianti recipe has changed significantly since then.
-An even more significant influence on the quality of Chianti was the efforts of the Baron to reorganize the production and marketing of Chianti wines in terms of a division of activities.
-The concept was based on the assumption that the majority of the winemakers were to deliver grapes to large trading companies and wineries, which would then carry out their vinification, development and marketing activities.
-For this reason, he founded the trading company Ricasoli, which then became the leading Chianti manufacturer in the next hundred years.
+An even more significant influence on the quality of the Chianti was the Baron's efforts to reorganize the production and marketing of the Chianti wines in the sense of a division of activities.
+The concept assumed that the majority of the winegrowers would deliver grapes to large trading houses and wineries and that they would then carry out the vinification, expansion and marketing.
+For this reason, he founded the Ricasoli trading company, which then developed into the leading Chianti manufacturer over the next hundred years.

-In the 1960s, Ricasoli was some years under control of the company Seagram.
-Although this led to a huge increase in production, it had a negative impact on quality.
-In 1990, Ricasoli was named Australian multi Hardy bought, but only three years later took his fate back into his own hands.
-Since 1993, Francesco Ricasoli manages the estate with the headquarters "Castello di Brolio".
-Of about 1,200 hectares of land, which are almost entirely in the municipality Gaiole, are 250 hectares of vineyards.
-In 1994, the complete renewal of grapevines began, today the density is 5,500 to 6,200 vines per hectare.
-On more than 150 acres will be Sangiovese cultured.
+In the 1960s, Ricasoli was under the control of the Seagram group for several years.
+Although this led to a huge increase in production, it had a negative impact on the quality.
+In 1990 Ricasoli became an Australian multi Hardy bought, but only three years later took his skill back into his own hands.
+Francesco Ricasoli has been managing the estate with its “Castello di Brolio” headquarters since 1993.
+Of around 1,200 hectares of land, almost all of which are in the Gaiole commune, 250 hectares are vineyards.
+The complete renewal of the vine crops began in 1994, today the density is 5,500 to 6,200 vines per hectare.
+On more than 150 hectares Sangiovese cultured.
 The rest is with the varieties Cabernet Sauvignon.
 Canaiolo Nero.
 Chardonnay, Malvasia del Chianti ( Malvasia Bianca Lunga ) and Merlot planted.